oxigraph/oxigraph/python/docs/index.rst

     :alt: PyPI - License

-Oxigraph is a graph database implementing the `SPARQL <https://www.w3.org/TR/sparql11-overview/>`_ standard.
+Pyoxigraph is a graph database library implementing the `SPARQL <https://www.w3.org/TR/sparql11-overview/>`_ standard.

+It is built on top of `Oxigraph <https://github.com/oxigraph/oxigraph>`_ using `PyO3 <https://pyo3.rs/>`_ to provides a Python API.

 It offers two stores with `SPARQL 1.1 Query <https://www.w3.org/TR/sparql11-query/>`_ capabilities.
 One of the store is in-memory, and the other one is disk based.

-It also provides a set of utility functions for reading, writing and processing RDF files.
+It also provides a set of utility functions for reading, writing and processing RDF files in `Turtle <https://www.w3.org/TR/turtle/>`_,

-The stores are also able to load and dump RDF data serialized in `Turtle <https://www.w3.org/TR/turtle/>`_,
 `TriG <https://www.w3.org/TR/trig/>`_,
 `N-Triples <https://www.w3.org/TR/n-triples/>`_,
 `N-Quads <https://www.w3.org/TR/n-quads/>`_ and
 `RDF/XML <https://www.w3.org/TR/rdf-syntax-grammar/>`_.

-Oxigraph Python is distributed on Pypi using the `pyoxigraph <https://pypi.org/project/pyoxigraph/>`_ package.
+pyoxigraph is `distributed on Pypi <https://pypi.org/project/pyoxigraph/>`_.
-It can be installed using the usual ``pip install pyoxigraph``.

-Oxigraph source code is on `GitHub <https://github.com/oxigraph/oxigraph/tree/master/python>`_.
+Oxigraph and pyoxigraph source code are on `GitHub <https://github.com/oxigraph/oxigraph/tree/master/python>`_.

 Installation
 """"""""""""

+Pyoxigraph is distributed on `Pypi <https://pypi.org/project/pyoxigraph/>`_.

-Just run the usual ``pip install pyoxigraph``.
+To install it, run the usual ``pip install pyoxigraph``

 Example